sbellem/fabric/HBMPC-INTEGRATION.md

 _work in progress_

+The clearest idea right now is to add an HBMPC system chaincode in the peer.
+A different approach could be to use some kind of plugin, although this is not clear on how to do so.
+Yet another idea would be to have HBMPC running as a "third-party" component in a docker container.

+One possible advantage of the plugin or the docker container is that it would limit the need to build the peer image each time we make modifications to the HBMPC-related code.

+### Add new system chaincode in peer
 1. Implement a new system chaincode under [core/scc](./core/scc), say `hbmpcscc`.
 2. Register that new system chaincode in [peer/node/start.go](./peer/node/start.go), under the function `registerChaincodeSupport`: